 “ You Are My Sunshine” – Jimmie Davis

-A traditional piece that almost everyone knows, this song has been covered so many times that it’s become “one of the most commercially programmed numbers in American popular music.”
+A traditional piece that almost everyone knows, this song has been covered so many times that it’s become.
 Though its origins are a bit unclear, it was popularized by Jimmie Davis and remains a favorite for all generations due to its simple lyrics and easy tune.

 “Somewhere Over the Rainbow” – Judy Garland